MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ## Step 3: Create a new page template based on the web template

 In this step, we'll create a new page template that is based on the web template we created in the previous step.
-The page template is required for our custom page layout to be a selection when creating a new web page.
+The page template is required for our custom page layout to be an option you can select when creating a new web page.

 1. In the **Portal Management app**, scroll to the **Website** section and select **Page Templates**.